Born In: Jersey City, New Jersey, United States

 In September 1993, ‘Martha Stewart Living’ opened on television as a half-hour syndicated show that was broadcasted every week.
-She was the host for the show.
+She was the host of the show.

 In September 1997, Martha secured funding to buy the various print, television, and merchandising ventures pertaining to the Martha Stewart brand.
 She then consolidated them and formed her new company 'Martha Stewart Living Omnimedia' (MSLO).

-Later in 1997, she launched her line of exclusive and affordable collection of bedding sets and bath collection titled, ‘Martha Stewart Everyday bed’.
-The collection was available at the Kmart, a chain of discount stores.
+Later in 1997, she launched her line of exclusive and affordable collection of bedding sets and bath collections titled, ‘Martha Stewart Everyday Bed’.
+The collection was available at Kmart, a chain of discount stores.

-In December 2001, she sold 3,928 ImClone Systems stocks in order to avoid loss and the next day the value of stock fell by 16 per cent.
+In December 2001, she sold 3,928 ImClone Systems stocks in order to avoid loss and the next day the value of the stock fell by 16 percent.
 Later in 2003, she was accused of securities fraud and obstruction of justice.

-In January 2004, she went on six week jury trial to face the charges put against her and she was declared guilty.
-She faced charges for conspiracy.
+In January 2004, she went on a six-week jury trial to face the charges put against her and she was declared guilty.
+She faced charges of conspiracy.